MKuzera/Spring-WebService-Section8-course/README.md

 This is a my own implementation of section 8 of spring course.

-In this section i learned:
+In this section I learned:

 -how to use JPA/Hibernate with usage of H2 database